webrecorder/browsertrix-crawler/README.md

 - To specify headless mode, add the `--headless` flag.
 Note that for crawls run with `--headless` flag, it is recommended to also create the profile with `--headless` to ensure the profile is compatible.

+The current profile creation script is still experimental and the script attempts to detect the username and password fields on a site as generically as possible, but may not work for all sites.
+Additional profile functionality, such as support for custom profile creation scripts, may be added in the future.

 ### Interactive Profile Creation

 For creating profiles of more complex sites, or logging in to multiple sites at once, the interactive profile creation mode can be used.